 -Be flexible.
 Anybody that's ever vacationed with kids knows that being flexible is a must.
 They're going to get tired; they're going to have meltdowns.
 That's just part of it.
 You will be very busy on a cruise, but that doesn't mean you can't sit out of an activity or two to give your child a chance to recharge.
 You might even need a break, too! 🙂

 -Plan to spend some time in the room (especially with a baby).
 Jackson is still at the point where he naps 2-3 times a day, so I knew I was going to be spending a good bit of time in the room to allow him to sleep.
 So, I brought along a few things to do for myself.
 Many of you know I'm a big cross-stitcher, so I brought Jackson's stocking to work on while he napped (yes, it's not done yet…and it's almost October).
 I also made sure to download a few iPhone games that don't require internet before we left.
 I will admit: the downtime was kind of nice for me too!

 With that being said, if it's in the budget, I would highly recommend upgrading your room to a suite if possible.
 We originally had a balcony room booked, and Carnival called us a few weeks before the trip with the offer to upgrade to a suite for a few hundred dollars.
 We did, and it was the best money we spent on the trip!
 We had more room, more storage, and had priority embarking and debarking (all three are so important with kids).

 Emmie had the equivalent of a twin bed (a couch that converts to a bed) and we had enough room for Jackson to have a crib (provided by Carnival) in the room.
-You can see the rest of our room here.

 -Know what is paid vs. what is included.
 It's important to know what you might have to pay for before you ever step on the boat.
 Nobody wants a huge bill on the last day of the trip.